Sulaymannjai/battleship/README.md

 You sunk the battleship in 2 turns!
 Well done!

+## Project Planning
+Flow Charts and Diagrams
+The project logic was meticulously planned and documented using flow charts and diagrams.
+These visual aids provided a roadmap for the code implementation, ensuring a structured and organized approach.

+## Validation and Testing
+    Error Handling and Fixes
+    Validation errors were systematically addressed, with comprehensive fixes implemented.
+Each validation error was documented, and the fixes were applied methodically to enhance the application's robustness.

+    Manual Testing and Code Validation
+    Manual testing procedures, including PEP validators, were employed to validate the code.
+Test cases covered a wide range of scenarios, ensuring the application's correctness and reliability.
 ### Credit
 Credit to my mentor Can, slack community, YouTube and peps.python.org.